Skip to Main Content

 Using Zotero with CanLII

-You can directly export cases from canlii.org into your Zotero library by using the Zotero Connector (address bar icon).
-Unfortunately, the Zotero Connector does not detect statutes from the CanLII website at this time.
+You can directly import cases from canlii.org into your Zotero library by using the Zotero Connector.

-The Zotero Connector turns into a set of scales when it detects a case.
-When you click the scales icon, Zotero will grab the citation information from the CanLII record, including the official print law reporter citation (if applicable) as well as other parallel citations, as shown below:
+The Zotero Connector turns into a set of scales when it detects a case (see image below).
+When you click the scales icon, Zotero will grab the citation information from the CanLII record, including the official print law reporter citation (if applicable) as well as other parallel citations.
+It will also grab a PDF copy of the case.

 Screenshot of CanLII record, highlighting location of Zotero Connector in top right corner of page.

 When you open the citation record in your Zotero desktop library, be sure to check it for accuracy and completeness.
 You may need to manually add or correct information in the record.
-Any parallel citations that were detected by Zotero are stored in a separate note, which is attached to the record as shown below:
+Any parallel citations that were detected by Zotero are stored in a separate note that is attached to the record (see image below).